Planning your education visit

 Risk Assessments

-All schools are required to develop and maintain educational risk assessments, so there should already be educational risk assessments developed for your establishment and existing ones may be sufficient for submission as part Cadw’s booking process, however, for those that haven’t any currently, or who want to make theirs more relevant or robust please use the template below.
+All schools are required to develop and maintain educational risk assessments, so there may already be one developed for your establishment, and this may be sufficient for submission as part Cadw’s booking process.
+However, for those that haven’t any currently, or who want to make theirs more relevant or robust, please use the template below.

 These are some of the hazards we would expect to see considered and covered off within your RA, in terms of the site visit element: